BhushanPatil-77/azure-cloud-docs/README.md

 # azure-cloud-docs
 Repository containing all work focused on Azure cloud.
+👉 **Note:** All practice is done in the resource group **basic-rg-1**.
+Some resources may have been deleted right after practicing to save cost, but screenshots have been attached for most items.

 ---